 Our plan covers all medically necessary services as listed in the Medical Benefits Chart in Chapter 4 of this document.
-If you receive services not covered by our plan, you are responsible for paying the full cost of services.
-However, before paying for the cost of the service, contact your state Medicaid office to find out if the service is covered by Medicaid.
+If you receive services not covered by our plan or services obtained out-ofnetwork and were not authorized, you are responsible for paying the full cost of services.
+However, before paying for the cost of the service, contact us to see if this service is covered under your Medicaid benefits.